OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 #### A quick note
 The code presented here can certainly be optimized, tweaked, or made nicer, there is no question left about that.
 But it certainly gives a taste of what the different languages can feel like.
-If anyone has ideas to make the code look nicer, please do use the [`issues`](../issues) available in `git`.
+If anyone has ideas to make the code look nicer, please do use the [`issues section`](../../../issues) available in `git`.

 #### Java